tlmanz/hush/README.md

 ## Features

-- Process structs and strings to mask or hide sensitive information
+- Process structs and strings etc to mask or hide sensitive information
 - Customizable field separators for nested structures
 - Support for custom masking functions
 - Concurrent processing of struct fields for improved performance